-Thanks to “short throw” projectors, you can reliably get a 100-inch diagonal widescreen image from as little as three and a half feet away, but many projectors require at least 10 feet for the same size image.
-Ultra-short throw projectors can achieve a 100-inch image from as little as 1.85 feet away, but are significantly more expensive.
-You’ll want to use a throw distance calculator online to determine if you have enough space for the projector you are considering.
+Thanks to “short throw” projectors, you can reliably get a 100-inch diagonal widescreen image from just a few feet away, but many projectors require at least 10 feet for the same-size image.
+Ultra-short throw projectors, like LG’s ProBeam UST, can achieve a 100-inch image from as little as 4-5 inches away, but are significantly more expensive.
+You’ll want to use a throw-distance calculator online to determine if you have enough space for the projector you are considering.

 Viewing distance has to do with how far you should sit from an image of a certain size, and there are online calculators for this as well.
 Typically, experts recommended that you sit 10 feet from a 110-inch screen.

-Of course, you’ll need to make sure you can cleanly run at least one HDMI cable and power to this installation location.
-This is more easily done if the projector is going to sit on a table or in a cabinet than with an in-ceiling installation, as that will require wires to run along either the inside or outside of the wall and ceiling.
+Of course, you’ll need to make sure you can cleanly run at least one HDMI cable and power to the installation location.
+This is more easily done if the projector is going to sit on a table or in a cabinet than with an in-ceiling installation, as that will require wires be run along either the inside or outside of the wall and ceiling.
 If any of this sounds confusing, don’t worry: Our projector installation guide will help you do it like a pro.

-A good A/V receiver is an important part of any home theater, and because projectors often have fewer connection ports than TVs, they’re a natural fit for projector setups.
-If you plan to connect just a single device to your projector and have a sound system you can connect to it, be that a Blu-ray player or game console, then you don’t necessarily need any additional equipment.
+A good A/V receiver is an important part of any home theater, and since projectors often have fewer connection ports than TVs, they’re a natural fit for projector setups.
+If you plan to connect just a single source device to your projector — be that a Blu-ray player, game console, or streaming device — and have a soundbar or powered speakers at the ready, then you don’t necessarily need any additional equipment.